tuomaseerola/MusicScienceData/README.md

 | 3    | 18 to 24 | Female | d       | NM     | Sometimes |    6 |    5 |    5 |    5 |
 | 4    | 25 to 34 | Male   | d       | Amat.  | Sometimes |    5 |    4 |    4 |    6 |

-We can look at the distribution of the ratings to one of the questions:
+We can look at the distribution of the ratings to one of the questions (ASM10 is the item 10):

 ``` r
 library(ggplot2)